bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 Our goal is to have a different set of Action instead:

-1. `login` - dispatched when user submits username and password:
+1. `login` - Dispatched when user submits username and password:
     - type: `[Login Page] Login`
     - props: `{ username: string, password: string }`

-2. `loginSuccess` - dispatched by an Effect when user has successfully logged in:
+2. `loginSuccess` - Dispatched by an Effect when user has successfully logged in:
     - type: `[Login API] Login Success`
     - props: `{ userId: string; username: string; token: string }`

-3. `loginFailure` - dispatched by an Effect when user login attempt fails:
+3. `loginFailure` - Dispatched by an Effect when user login attempt fails:
     - type: `[Login API] Login Failure`
     - props: `{ errorMsg: string }`